 Q: There seems to be a handful of really great bands in the same position.

 A: It’s really the same old story.
 All we can do is continue to make great music, and work towards the future.
 I would rather be known for writing great songs, because at the end of the day that is really what matters, the recordings, the songs.
 They will be around forever.
 I love playing live, it’s a blast, but we are also not the kind of band who is going to drag all of our gear a mile out into the woods to play some “hippy fest”, and not get paid.
 I did that shit in my 20s, I’m 50 now.
 If you want to “see the monkeys dance”, the “monkeys” are going to get paid for it.
 We don’t play for free, and we won’t “pay to play”.
 Haven’t artists been ripped off enough?

 Q: Please continue, I see where this is headed, you are saying things that need to be said....

 A: Well, being an early adapter of the internet, I saw very clearly what file sharing was going to do to the industry.
 It destroyed a lot of labels, and bankrupted a lot of bands....great bands.
-Which leads to the bigger picture....no one thinks that artists should be paid for anything, this whole generation of swine who think art should be free is destroying the arts, which leads me to this....the devaluation of the arts, the presence of cameras everywhere, the self referential confessional weirdness of social media, spying on other people, the elimination of privacy, false pandemics, wars that never happened, and all the paranoia, and fear it is creating....it’s all leading to totalitarianism.
+It also paved the way for the streaming services who are now ripping artists off.
+This leads to the bigger picture, and problem....no one thinks that artists should be paid for anything, this whole generation of swine who think art should be free is destroying the arts, which leads me to this....the devaluation of the arts, the presence of cameras everywhere, the self referential confessional weirdness of social media, spying on other people, the elimination of privacy, "plandemics", hyper-sensational warfare, and all the paranoia, and fear it is creating....it’s all leading to totalitarianism.
 By the time people realize “1984” is already here, it will be too late, it’s already happened.
 Welcome to dystopia.

 A: Well said.